aamedina/OBO/README.md

 The Cell Ontology is a structured controlled vocabulary for cell types in animals.

-### Fungal gross anatomy (net.wikipunk.rdf.FAO)
-A structured controlled vocabulary for the anatomy of fungi.

 ### The Plant Ontology (net.wikipunk.rdf.PO)
 The Plant Ontology is a structured vocabulary and database resource that links plant anatomy, morphology and growth and development to